Lycosura: Cult sculptural group

 Although in many fragments and not completely preserved, the colossal cult group attributed to Damophon by Pausanias has been extensively studied and described.
-No comprehensive study of all the remains has yet been carried out, however.
 The relatively small cella of the temple of Despoina was dominated by a cultic group of statues comprising four significantly greater than life-size acrolithic-technique figures as well as a highly ornate throne for the central figures of Despoina and Demeter – all in Pentelic marble.
 This arrangement was somewhat unusual in that the typical situation was for there to be a single cult statue at the rear of the cella that was the primary object of veneration.
 The central figures of Despoina and Demeter were on a colossal scale, significantly greater than that of Artemis and the Titan Anytus.
 The bust of Despoina is not preserved.
 Holes are preserved on the bust of Artemis for the attachment of earrings and other metal ornaments, and for a diadem (or rays) on the bust of Demeter.
 The eyes of Artemis and Anytus were inset, rather than being carved from the marble as they were in the bust of Demeter.
 The great goddess, Gaia, could be represented as a throne and the throne of Despoina and Demeter was decorated with tritonesses – an appropriate theme given the identification of Poseidon as the father of Despoina.
 This nautical reference is underscored by the presence of marine themes on the veil of Despoina as well.
 One of these tritonesses was replaced in the Roman period, indicating damage to the group, perhaps due to an earthquake.

 While the entire group is of significant stylistic interest, the veil of Despoina is particularly so, due to the complexity of its decorative program.
 In addition to the lines of dancing, animal-headed women mentioned above, there are several other registers of sculpted ornamentation on the two levels of the veil.
 The upper level of the veil of Despoina has the following modes of decoration (from top to bottom):